-Putin claims to have transcript of Trump meeting with Lavrov
+Putin offers transcript of Trump meeting with Lavrov

 - The White House has refused to confirm or deny that classified information was shared

-Moscow (CNN)Russian President Vladimir Putin has said that Moscow is ready to provide US Congress with a transcript of the talks between President Donald Trump and Russian Foreign Minister Sergey Lavrov.
+Moscow (CNN)Russian President Vladimir Putin has offered to provide a transcript of a controversial Oval Office meeting between President Donald Trump and Russian Foreign Minister Sergey Lavrov, raising the stakes in an affair that has sent the White House into a tailspin.

-Speaking at a press conferenc in Sochi, Russia, Putin said the transcript could be provided if the White House agreed.
+Speaking at a press conference in Sochi, Russia, Putin said Moscow could send its records of the encounter -- at which Trump is alleged to have shared top-secret intelligence with the Russian delegation -- to the US Congress.

+The intervention by Putin could turn up the pressure on the White House to provide its own transcript of the meeting.
+The Senate intelligence committee has already demanded a briefing on what was said at the meeting from members of the Trump administration who were present.

-The Trump administration has come under fire over a meeting at the Oval Office with Lavrov and Russian Ambassador Sergey Kislyak last week, in which he shared security information that two sources described to CNN as classified.
+The Trump administration has come under fire over the meeting with Lavrov and Russian Ambassador Sergey Kislyak last week.
+Trump has admitted sharing security information, saying he had the "absolute right" to do so.

-The Washington Post first reported the allegations on Monday, claiming Trump had shared highly classified information in the talks.

-Putin denied reports that Trump shared intelligence in the meeting, describing the media reports on the issue as "political Schizophrenia."
+Putin denied that Trump had shared intelligence in the meeting, describing the media reports on the issue as "political schizophrenia."

 "We are prepared to go there and explain our point of view to Congress if necessary," he said.

-In two tweets on Tuesday, Trump confirmed he had spoken to the Russian officials about terrorism and airline flight safety, but he did not confirm or deny whether the information was classified.

-He defended his actions, saying it was his right as president to share information on security as he saw fit.
-The Post reported an official with knowledge of the meeting described Trump as saying: "I get great intel.
+The Washington Post first reported the allegations on Monday, saying Trump had shared highly classified information.
+The Post reported that an official with knowledge of the meeting described Trump as saying: "I get great intel.
 I have people brief me on great intel every day," just before revealing the intelligence.
+Two sources told CNN that the information was classified.

 In April, CNN first reported that US intelligence and law enforcement agencies believed that ISIS and other terrorist organizations had developed new ways to place explosives in laptops and other electronic devices to evade airport security screening methods.